Madmatt22790/halo_light_tutorial_part_1/tutorial3.md

 Then by dragging in another one into the bottom section we can make it set the variable to true if reset is not equal to true and set the Boolean to true instead.

-We have essentially made a toggle switch that we switch us in and out of reset mode when the A and B buttons are pressed simulatinously.
+We have essentially made a toggle switch that will switch us in and out of reset mode when the A and B buttons are pressed simultaneously.
 ```blocks
 input.onButtonPressed(Button.AB, function () {
     // @highlight